moliver28/research-handbook/content/handbook/engineering/development/analytics/product-analytics.md

 ### Milestone planning

-During milestone planning it is the responsibility of the issue scheduler to add one of the five scoped goal labels to set clear expectations for the milestone:
+During milestone planning it is the responsibility of the PM to add one of the five scoped goal labels to the epics associated to set clear expectations for the milestone.
+Issues created from those epics should be in line with the goal.
+The PM will attempt to generate clear, achieveable epics for each milestone:

 * `goal::design` - design work completed
 * `goal::planning` - implementation plan created and if needed reviewed and approved